josephsleiman16/MPhysProject/README.md

-# MPhysProject
+# MPhys Computational Physics Project

-MPhys Computational Physics Master's Project
+## Geometric Characterisation and Localisation of Knots using Machine Learning